| HDTV resolutions

 True 1080p content is extremely scarce however, and none of the major networks have announced 1080p broadcasts.

-Here is some informaiton on resolutions.
+Here is some information on resolutions.

-1080p - Resolution 1,920 x 1,080
+• 1080p - Resolution 1,920 x 1,080

 HDTV - Yes